 - Release water droplets, such as showers or cooling tower aerosols

 - Are used by people who are more susceptible to developing Legionnaires’ Disease

 This includes a selection of systems such as:

 - Spa pools, swimming pools and hot tubs

 We’re experts in Legionella Risk Assessment and testing, if you’re unsure if you’re responsible for completing and documenting Legionella testing or are unsure which of your systems require a Legionella Risk Assessment, then get in touch with us today and we’ll be happy to provide you with the advice and recommendations you need to ensure you meet your legal obligation for Legionella Risk Assessments.

-It should be ensured that water systems have an adequate risk assessment carried out on them, and that a Legionella control program is in place, this will help to minimise any threats identified within the risk assessment and will ensure that water systems are monitored and maintained to a high standard.
+It should be ensured that water systems have an adequate risk assessment carried out on them, and that a Legionella control program is in place.
+This will help to minimise any threats identified within the risk assessment and will ensure that water systems are monitored and maintained to the highest standard.

 For more information on our Quality Sampling or Closed Systems Monitoring, please take a look at our Quality Sampling and Closed Systems Monitoring information pages, or get in touch today via our contact form and we’ll be happy to discuss your water quality sampling requirements.

 Low levels of Legionella bacteria are naturally present within water.
 However, a health risk arises when the concentration of the bacteria reaches above safe thresholds.
 The ACOP L8 Legionella Risk Assessment, has been put in place to help increase awareness of Legionella within water systems and to ensure that property owners and employers do not need to carry out expensive Legionella testing and treatment when it’s not required.